MartinChavez/HTML-CSS/README.md

 ```
 Learn by doing
 ====================
-All the html files are linked to their respective CSS file (with the same name).
-Open your browser and start learning!
+All the html files are linked to their respective CSS file.
+Open your browser,change the content and start learning!

 <img src="https://s3-us-west-2.amazonaws.com/testdrivenlearningbucket/Play.png"/>

 Questions ?